 Who Qualifies for a Paycheck Protection Program Loan?

-In order to qualify for a PPP loan, you must be a small business (including nonprofits, veterans organizations, Tribal concerns, sole proprietorships, self-employed individuals, and independent contractors) with 500 or fewer employees, or no greater than the number of employees set by the SBA as the size standard for certain industries.
+In order to qualify for a first-time PPP loan, you must be a small business (including nonprofits, veterans organizations, Tribal concerns, sole proprietorships, self-employed individuals, and independent contractors) with 500 or fewer employees, or no greater than the number of employees set by the SBA as the size standard for certain industries.

-Paycheck Protection Program Loan Rates and Terms
+Paycheck Protection Program Loan Rates, Terms, and Uses

 Loans disbursed under this program will have the following terms: